 - Accurate eye movement skills, such as the ability to read a line of text.

-When Should Children Get a Pediatric Eye Exam?
+When Should Children See a Pediatric Eye Doctor?

 Children should have their first eye exam at six months, then again at three years old, and once more before they enter kindergarten.

 Once a child is in school, they should have a comprehensive eye exam at least once every two years if no vision correction is needed.
 If a child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by the optometrist.

 The eye exam methods our doctor uses depend on the age of the child.
 However, the pediatric eye exam will generally include learning about their history, testing their vision, determining whether eyeglasses are needed, testing their eye alignment, conducting an eye health evaluation, and if needed, prescribing eyeglasses.